gvwilson/teachtogether.tech/_chapters_en/intro.md

   and how technology has repeatedly failed to revolutionize education.

 - [[Guzd2015a](#CITE)], [[Hazz2014](#CITE)], and [[Sent2018](#CITE)],
-  which are academically-oriented books I've found about teaching computing.
+  which are academically-oriented books I've found useful about teaching computing.

 - [[Brow2007](#CITE)] and [[Mann2015](#CITE)], because you can't teach
   computing well without changing the system in which we teach, and